October 24, 2023

 Good morning,

-Markets are stronger to start the day with corn up 14, soybeans up 13 and wheat up 12.
+Markets are mixed to start the week with corn down 3 and soybeans up 3.

 Have a Safe Day!